 Below you can see what I mean.

-To be honest, that wasn’t enough in most places and I ended up cutting long rows of the carpet tape to make the seams stick better.
+To be honest, that wasn’t enough in most places and I ended up cutting long rows of the carpet tape adhesive to make the seams stick better.

 That doesn’t mean your project will be the same though.
 It might stick much better to other surfaces.
 You can easily lift the tiles back up and add more tape.
 It gets harder the more carpet tape you add because that stuff is super sticky.
 I have read that some people used vinyl floor mastic but I didn’t want to do that to the tile underneath because nothing would be removable after using that type of glue.